It’s only 9:15am on Monday, and this day has already had it’s fair share of bumps, lumps and wonders. I’m sure yours has, too.

 Bump #1.
 7:15am: #4 child wakes with a fever for the third straight day.
 Today is the first-grade Halloween parade and she will have to miss.
 If you have ever been six, you will understand to what depths of woe we both travelled before breakfast.

 Wonder #1.
 7:45am: The same child (still in her tear-stained Halloween outfit) and I drink tea with milk and stare silently out the kitchen window.
-We watch, enraptured, as the flock of plump, red-breasted robins hop and flit in the frosty back-yard.
+We watch, enraptured, as the flock of plump orioles hop and flit in the frosty back-yard.

 Lump #2.
 8:30am: Child #3 cannot find his jacket.
 Or his sweatshirt.
 Or anything with sleeves.
 The thermometer reads 32 degrees, and he is standing before me in a sleeveless tee-shirt and lacrosse shorts with bananas on them.
 After a futile “…I hope I don’t have to walk up there…” threat, I trudge upstairs and find all three items instantly.

 “I love you, mom”.
-He says simply, and kindly, as he gathers his bag.
+He says simply, and kindly, as he gathers up his bag.

 If your soul has ever been pierced by unmerited grace, you can understand my quiet ride home.